swordow/react-scroll-box/README.md

 ## <a name="scroll-box"></a>`ScrollBox`

-Pure component that renders its children inside scrollable area.
+Pure component that renders its children inside scrollable `div`.

 By default, scroll container has no height specified, so it would collapse and become invisible.